Cannabis for Dogs is Becoming a Mainstream Reality

 If you have a dog with arthritis, you know this can be life changing.
 Seeing your four-legged baby struggle on walks can be heartbreaking.

-More good news is that a compassionate care bill has been signed and will come into effect on January 1, 2019 (in the US), so that vets can prescribe medical cannabis without risking their licenses.
+More good news is that a compassionate care bill will come into effect on January 1, 2019 (in the US).
+This means that vets can prescribe medical cannabis without risking their licenses.

 CBD Treatment Can Help Dogs With Many Conditions